GuideUpdated March 2026

 2 to 4 hours

 These steps compound.
-A Google Business Profile with reviews, a real website, and consistent directory listings create a visibility flywheel.
+A complete Google Business Profile, a real website, and consistent directory listings create a visibility flywheel.
 Each channel makes the others more effective.
 After the initial setup, maintenance is minimal.
 This is not about becoming a marketing person.
 It is about being findable.

 When to invest in professional help